Arksine/moonraker/docs/configuration.md

 [power device_name]
 type:
 #   The type of device.
-Can be either gpio, mcu_output_pin, rf,
+Can be either gpio, klipper_device, rf,
 #   tplink_smartplug, tasmota, shelly, homeseer, homeassistant, loxonev1,
 #   or mqtt.
 #   This parameter must be provided.